-How can you transfer an employee with specialized knowledge to work in the US?
+If you a multinational employer, how can you get an L-1B visa for an employee with specialized knowledge to work in the US?

 A foreign company which does not yet have an office in the US may establish one and obtain an L-1B visa for the worker.
 In order to sponsor the worker for an L-1B visa, the employer must begin the process by submitting a Form I-129 visa petition to the USCIS.

-In order for an employer to submit a petition for an L1B worker with specialized knowledge, the employer must:
+In order to submit a petition for an L-1B visa for a worker with specialized knowledge, the employer must:

 - Have a qualifying relationship with a foreign company